patrick-sharp/waypoint.nvim/README.md

 bugs
+[ ] fix bugs around closing buffers with waypoints in them [ ] handle the case where the file doesn't exist when opening
+    if the file doesn't exist, just show a message next to the waypoint that it doesn't exist, and don't allow the user to go to it.
-[ ] fix bugs around closing buffers with waypoints in them [ ] handle the case where the file doesn't exist when opening [ ] handle the case where the file gets renamed while open [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it features
+[ ] handle the case where the file gets renamed while open
+    do this by associating waypoints with a buffer number when loaded into state, and a file name when persisted to json [ ] handle the case where the extmark gets deleted do this by keeping track of waypoint line number and extmark number. on every state edit, synchronize them also do something about extmarks getting set to the same location when all of a file is deleted for whatever reason [ ] when you expand the context, keep the selected waypoint at the same point in the window rather than centering on it [ ] handle the case where there is a swap file (or any error opening the file) features
 [ ] add annotations back in
 [ ] indicate whether context for a mark is limited by file length (eof/bof) [ ] limit context size to the size of the window
+[ ] do something about extmarks moving to top of file when you filter the whole file through some external tool (e.g. \b for biome for me)
+[ ] if errors happen when making a waypoint, add the waypoint to the list of erroneous waypoints that you can see later in the g? menu or similar. still make the rest
+[ ] validate schema of file on load
+[ ] add perf logging for each function

 ### ADVANCED FEATURES:
 [x] delete waypoint from floating window with dd